%20(2220%20x%201920%20px).png)

 -

-Provides a balanced option for homeowners who need more power than a 100 amp panel but do not require the full capacity of a 200 amp panel.
+Provides a balanced option for homeowners who need more power than a 100 amp panel but do not require the full electric capacity of a 200 amp panel.

 -